ExoJulia/SysSimExClusters/README.md

 In each of these files, the header contains all the parameters of the model used to generate that catalog.

-For each planet (row), "**target_id**" refers to the index of the star in the simulation (e.g. 1 for the first star in the simulation), "**star_id**" refers to the index of the star based on where it is in the input stellar catalog (i.e. the row number in the "q1_q17_dr25_gaia_fgk_cleaned.csv" catalog, which can be found in the "plotting/" directory), and "**clusterid**" is a cluster identifier (i.e., which "cluster" in the system the planet belongs to).
+For each planet (row),
+* **target_id** refers to the index of the star in the simulation (e.g. 1 for the first star in the simulation) the planet orbits,
+* **star_id** refers to the index of the star based on where it is in the input stellar catalog (i.e. the row number in the "q1_q17_dr25_gaia_fgk_cleaned.csv" catalog, which can be found in the "plotting/" directory), and
+* **clusterid** is a cluster identifier (i.e., which "cluster" in the system the planet belongs to).
 Note that indexing starts at 1 in Julia.
 Stars without any planets are not included in these tables.

 \*Note: We also provide simulated catalogs from two other models, "Clustered_P" and "Non_Clustered", in their respective subdirectories.
 These models are also described in the paper linked above but we do not recommend using these models for science as they are not as good of a description of the data as our "Clustered_P_R" model.